logo

 Paralegal Certification in North Carolina

-The North Carolina State Bar’s Plan for Certification of Paralegals allows paralegals and legal assistants to gain voluntary certification and use the title North Carolina (NC) Certified Paralegal.
-Certification through the state bar requires some formal paralegal training in the form of an associate, bachelor’s, or master’s degree in paralegal studies; a Juris Doctor degree from an accredited law school; or a college-level degree in another field supplemented by a post-baccalaureate certificate in paralegal studies.
+The North Carolina State Bar’s Plan for Certification of Paralegals allows paralegals and legal assistants who are nationally certified to gain voluntary certification and use the title North Carolina Certified Paralegal.
+Certification through the state bar requires some formal paralegal training in the form of a certificate, associate, bachelor’s, or master’s degree in paralegal studies; a juris doctorate from an ABA-accredited law school; or a high school diploma or the equivalent plus five years (10,000 hours) of experience.

 North Carolina Paralegal Career and Salary Outlook